-Sean Morris represents clients in complex commercial litigation, with particular emphasis on mass tort, unfair business practices, and intellectual property and technology matters.
-Mr. Morris has served as lead counsel in several multidistrict litigations and class actions.
+Sean Morris represents clients in complex commercial litigation, with particular emphasis on mass torts, unfair business practices, and government civil claims.
+Sean has a proven track record of helping clients navigate high-profile matters and has served as lead defense counsel in several MDL and state Attorney General actions.
 He is head of the firm's Los Angeles office.

-Among his significant cases, Mr. Morris successfully tried the California lead pigment litigation, in which public prosecutors asserted that former manufacturers of lead pigment should be held liable for the alleged health hazard created by the existence of lead paint on millions of private residences.
+Sean has been at the forefront of defending against public nuisance claims brought by governmental entities against private businesses.
+Among his significant cases, he successfully tried the California lead pigment litigation, in which public prosecutors asserted that former manufacturers of lead pigment should be held liable for the alleged health hazard created by the existence of lead paint on millions of private residences.

 Experience